-- Clean the exterior of the machine. - Inspect the machines exterior for obvious signs of damage. - Check the condition of the welding cable, earth clamp, welding output and power in connectors for damage and any sign of over-heating. - Check the condition of the mains lead and plug.
+- Clean the exterior of the machine - Inspect the machines exterior for obvious signs of damage. - Check the condition of the welding cable, earth clamp and welding output connectors for damage and any sign of over-heating. - · Check the condition of the mains cable an plug.